 | Macro | 250K+ | 500K+ | £6,000 – £25,000+ | £1,500 – £6,000 |

 Instagram remains the most established platform for brand partnerships.
 Brands have been spending on Instagram influencer marketing since 2015 and have well-established budgets.
+The downside is the platform is competitive — meaning rates are more standardised and harder to negotiate unless you have exceptional engagement.

 Instagram rates vary significantly by content type.
 A static feed post, a Reel, and a series of Stories are priced very differently, and creators who bundle them together often leave money on the table.